I saw this pretty bottle of Nielson-Massey Rose Water and thought, “Wow…my sister would love this.”

 I remember being twenty years old and awed by black tipped roses in a NYC flower store.

-The sea salt snaps my mind back to the present which is right where I want to be: fond of my black-lipstick-wearing days but happy to have another way to be alternative.
+The sea salt snaps me back to the present…fond of my black-lipstick-wearing days but happy to have another way to be alternative.

 I’m gonna have to go play some Ramones and rock out with rose cookies.
 I wonder if they’d appreciate that combo.